Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Xander Bogaerts and the San Diego Padres will play Nico Hoerner and the Chicago Cubs on Saturday at PETCO Park, at 10:10 PM ET.
+Juan Soto and the San Diego Padres square off against Nico Hoerner and the Chicago Cubs on Sunday at 5:30 PM ET in the third game of a four-game series.

-The Padres are favored in this one, at -175, while the underdog Cubs have +145 odds to win.
-The over/under for the contest has been set at 8 runs.
+The favored Padres have -110 moneyline odds against the underdog Cubs, who are listed at -110.
+The over/under is 8.5 runs for this matchup (with -110 odds on the over and -110 odds to go under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.